nmstate/nmstate.github.io/index.md

 NMState is a library with an accompanying command line tool that manages host networking settings in a declarative manner.
 The networking state is described by a pre-defined schema.
-Reporting of current state and changes to it (desired state) both conform to it.
+Reporting of current state and changes to it (desired state) both conform to the schema.

 NMState is aimed to satisfy enterprise needs to manage host networking through a northbound declarative API and multi provider support on the southbound.